SergeyVorobiev/F76RDamageCalc/README.md

 ## Limitations
 See [Spreadsheet calculator](https://github.com/SergeyVorobiev/F76Damage) for details about calculation methods, formulas, abilities and limitations.

-The influence on comparison of almost all limitations is effectively zero.
+The influence on damage value of almost all limitations is effectively zero.
 However, some limitations are important to mention:
 1. ~~Bleeding~~ (Need to know exact mechanics)
 2. ~~Bashing~~ (Not tested)
 3. ~~Convenience and accuracy~~ (No statistical data)